yourdevkalki/arbitrum-vibekit/typescript/lib/arbitrum-vibekit/docs/lesson-03.md

 ### ✨ Why Use A2A Instead of MCP Directly

-MCP and A2A both support key principles like decoupling, delegation, streaming, observability, and swarm collaboration.
-The choice to use A2A directly comes down to its advantages in decentralized coordination, minimal overhead, and self-hosted simplicity:
+While MCP and A2A both support core principles like delegation, observability, and streaming, we use A2A directly when we want:

+- **Decentralization**: Agents communicate peer-to-peer without central registry requirements.
+- **Minimal Overhead**: Simpler message structure, no external model runtime needed.
+- **Self-Hosting Simplicity**: Agents can be hosted anywhere, by anyone, without MCP wrappers.

-- **Decentralization**: Agents discover and talk to each other directly.
+A2A is the internal backbone of all agent communication—even tools exposed via MCP ultimately speak A2A internally.- **Decentralization**: Agents discover and talk to each other directly.

 - **Minimal Overhead**: No need for extra schema wrapping or tool registration.
 - **Self-Hosting Simplicity**: Agents can run anywhere without upstream model integration.
 - **Decoupling**: Each agent can evolve independently.